rhiot/gitbook/cloudplatform/paas.md

 [execute the installation script](starting.md) and can immediately take advantage if preconfigured installation of Cloud Platform.

+## Loading custom startup script

+PaaS script looks for the `~/.rhiot/paas.config` script file when starting PaaS platform.
+If the file exists, it will be interpreted as a Bash script and executed.
+So for example to start a csutom Docker container when starting PaaS, add the following line to the `~/.rhiot/paas.config` file:

+    docker run -d example/myCustomImage:1.0

 ## Apache Spark cluster

 We treat Apache Spark as a first class citizen of Cloud Platform.
 This is why when you start the PaaS script, the latter